project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/challenge.md

-<p align = "justify">The following <a href = "https://drive.google.com/drive/u/1/folders/165cvqQC_fgUg1njfjSSY64Wu-P54wfna" target = "_blank"> dataset </a> contains information on loans.
+The following [dataset] (https://drive.google.com/drive/u/1/folders/165cvqQC_fgUg1njfjSSY64Wu-P54wfna) contains information on loans.
 Can you do the following to prepare the dataset for analysis?

 1. Create a new column called "loan_status_type" which will categorize "loan_status" into the following:
     1. Current - loans currently outstanding